codelancera-offical/C-Book/Readme.md

 # C-Book

+Personal C reference Book, diving into the underlying mechanism of C.

 This is not a formal C tutorial, it's only a note repo to complement some deeper understanding about basic mechanism of C.

 # Reference Resources